raspberrypilearning/testing-vision/en/step_2.md

 --- /task ---

 The code and text in the notebook is broken up into **cells**.
 Each code cell can be run separately, but you're not going to need to do that in this project.
 You're just going to need to run them all, in order.
+Don't worry about what they're doing just yet — they don't really do anything without your code — this is just to make sure that you're able to run code in your notebook for when you'll need to later.

 --- task ---